Bart Millard: Film

 Millard's song "I Can Only Imagine" was inspired by his father's death, and was made into a film also titled I Can Only Imagine.
 The film was released on March 16, 2018.

 Personal life

-Millard is from Greenville, Texas.
-He and his wife Shannon have five children: Sam, Gracie, Charlie, Sophie and Miles.
+Millard is from Greenville, Texas, where his wife Shannon and he currently live.
+They have five children: Sam, who is also a singer and songwriter and just signed a record deal himself, Gracie, Charlie, Sophie, and Miles.

+Millard's mother Adele left him with his abusive father when he was just a boy.
+They have since reconciled, and she died in July 2022.

+Arthur Wesley Millard Jr., Bart's father, abused him as a boy.
+However, Arthur became a Christian later in life.
+Bart and he made amends before Arthur died of pancreatic cancer in 1991.